NukaSoft

 Abstract

-MEP is a self-enforcing asynchronous state relay protocol for transferring context between non-concurrent stateless AI sessions across physically separate machines.
-It eliminates the need for a human operator (“meat puppet”) to manually relay context between AI coding agent sessions.
+MEP is a self-enforcing asynchronous state relay protocol for transferring context between non-concurrent stateless AI sessions — across machines, across LLM providers, and across time.
+It eliminates the need for a human operator (“meat puppet”) to manually relay context between AI sessions.

 The Problem

-AI coding agents (Claude Code, Cursor, GitHub Copilot, etc.) are stateless.
+AI coding agents are stateless.
 Each session starts from zero.
-When an operator works across multiple machines, each machine’s AI session has no knowledge of what happened on the other.
-The human becomes the message bus – re-explaining context, re-establishing decisions, re-describing work in progress.
-Every machine switch costs 5-15 minutes of context reconstruction.
+When you work across multiple machines, each session has no knowledge of what happened elsewhere.
+The human becomes the message bus — re-explaining context, re-establishing decisions, re-describing work in progress.
+Every machine switch costs 5–15 minutes of context reconstruction.

 1. Identity File

-A markdown file (e.g., CLAUDE.md) at the repo root that the AI agent loads automatically at session start.
-The protocol instructions are embedded directly in this file.
+A markdown file (CLAUDE.md) at the repo root, loaded automatically at session start.
+Protocol instructions are embedded directly in this file.
 The agent reads its own instructions, which tell it to follow the protocol.

 This is the key innovation: the protocol is self-enforcing.
 No external daemon, no server, no runtime.
 The agent enforces the protocol on itself by reading its own identity file.